Hamza-L/NanoEngine-ai/docs/API.md

 # NanoEngine2 — API Reference

-> Functions marked with ⚠️ are declared in headers but **not yet implemented** in any backend.
+> Functions marked with ⚠️ are declared in headers but **not yet implemented** in one or both backends.
+> The Metal (macOS) backend is feature-complete for graphics operations.
+> The Vulkan (Win32) backend currently supports app lifecycle, windowing, and clear-screen only.

 ---